danhugo/YoChameleon/REPRODUCE.md

   - current: only train_epoch remains
 last commit: 6aef5d1

+- update:
-- update: training_disjoin is no longer supported
+  - training_disjoin is no longer supported, just for exploring (from author)
+  - train: was used for training with iteration.
+Is removed now
+  - same with finetune, finetune_epoch: just for exploration